runatlantis/atlantis/runatlantis.io/blog/atlantis-0-4-4-now-supports-bitbucket.md

 ### Pull Request Approvals

-If you don’t want anyone to be able to `terraform apply`, you can run Atlantis with `--require-approval` or add that setting to your [atlantis.yaml file](https://www.runatlantis.io/guide/atlantis-yaml-use-cases.html#requiring-approvals-for-production).
+If you don't want anyone to be able to `terraform apply`, you can run Atlantis with `--require-approval` or add that setting to your [atlantis.yaml file](https://www.runatlantis.io/guide/atlantis-yaml-use-cases.html#requiring-approvals-for-production).

 This will ensure that the pull request has been approved before someone can run `apply`.